Hypergeometric Functions over Finite Fields: Translation of Some Classical Results

 Additionally, consider Slater's equation (1.5.21) in \cite{Slater},

 We have the following finite field analogue: for $A\neq \eps$,

 This follows from the second part of Proposition \ref{prop: 2FF1-imprimitive}.

 \begin{Remark}The two formulas stated in Theorem \ref{thm:FF-Dihedral} are direct consequences of the duplication formula in Theorem \ref{thm:double}.
-By Theorem \ref{thm:multiplication}, we can generalize \eqref{eval2} using the same argument to get the following formula representing the $m$th multiplication formula Geometrically, the monodromy group for the degree-$m$ differential equation satisfied by the function on the left is a finite group (see the criterion in \cite{BH}), which is isomorphic to the Galois group of $\ol \Q\( (1+\sqrt[m]{z})^{-ma}\)$ over the function field $\ol \Q(z)$, when $m=2$ it is a Dihedral group.
+By Theorem \ref{thm:multiplication}, we can generalize \eqref{eval2} using the same argument to get the following formula representing the $m$th multiplication formula Geometrically, the monodromy group for the degree-$m$ differential equation satisfied by the function on the left is a finite group (see the criterion in \cite{BH}), which is isomorphic to the Galois group of $\ol \Q\( (1+\sqrt[m]{z})^{-ma}\)$ over the function field $\ol \Q(z)$.
+When $m=2$ it is a Dihedral group.
 In general, it is a cyclic group extended by $\Z/m\Z$.
-Its finite field analogue is of the following form: let $q\equiv 1\pmod m$ and $\eta_m$ be a primitive order $m$ character, then for $A\in \widehat{\F_q^\times}$ such that $A^m\neq \eps$, The proof is by the definition of $_m\F_{m-1}$ and the multiplication formula for Jacobi sums \eqref{eq:mul-Jacobi}. \end{Remark}
+Its finite field analogue is of the following form: let $q\equiv 1\pmod m$ and $\eta_m$ be a primitive order $m$ character, then for $A\in \widehat{\F_q^\times}$ such that $A^m\neq \eps$,